-BALTIMORE (October 18, 2018) – The Maryland Junior College Athletic Conference (Maryland JUCO) today announced that it has selected Sahor "Pa" Keluntang (men's soccer), Kasie Lambert (women's soccer), Anna Chepurnove (volleyball), Hassan Eissa (men's cross country), and Emily Jacobsen (women's cross country) as its Players of the Month for September 2018.
+BALTIMORE (October 18, 2018) – The Maryland Junior College Athletic Conference (Maryland JUCO) today announced that it has selected Sahor "Pa" Keluntang (men's soccer), Kasie Lambert (women's soccer), Anna Chepurnove (volleyball), Hassan Eissa (men's cross country), and Emily Jacobsen (women's cross country) as its Athletes of the Month for September 2018.

 Keluntang (Montgomery College | Rev JC Faye Memorial School H.S.)